Skip to main content

 The ad claimed to have been posted by a group called “One Common Culture” which does not appear in registry searches of businesses and nonprofits.
 The address listed on the ad belongs to a California high school.

-The ad was first circulated by an alt-right troll known online as “Microchip” who operates a massive bot farm.
+The ad was first circulated by an alt-right troll known online as “Microchip” who operates a massive bot farm(link is external).
 The user behind “Microchip” has spent all weekend peddling conspiracy theories and attacks on shooting survivors who have publicly spoken out against the Trump administration’s failure to react to gun violence in schools.

 The faked ad has since been picked up by political writer Kambree Kawahine Koa, who has also been attacking survivors of the Florida shooting: